 Remediation of pH-impaired streams, as a result of leaching from the pyritic fill material used in highway construction, is the responsibility of the entity that owns and maintains the highway.
-In the case of Mussin Branch, the cause of impairment is the fill material that was used in the construction process of the upgrading/relocation of U.S. Highway 68/Kentucky Highway 55 just south of Lebanon in Marion County.
+In the case of UT of Rolling Fork, the cause of impairment is the fill material that was used in the construction process of the upgrading/relocation of U.S. Highway 68/Kentucky Highway 55 just south of Lebanon in Marion County.
 The remediation of this stream is thus the responsibility of the Kentucky Transportation Cabinet that owns and maintains these highways.
-This is the first TMDL to be developed for a stream impaired by highway construction related activities and will be used in the future as guidelines for any other similar impairment in streams.
-Permanent mitigation measures may involve sealing the pyritic fill material in the road embankments from surface water infiltration with lime and topsoil.
-For Mussin Branch, remediation needs to be done on the embankment and possibly the exposed road cuts on either side of the Before the permanent mitigation is embankment. implemented, the stream can be treated with limestone to bring the stream to acceptable limits of pH (6.0 - 9.0).
+This is the second TMDL to be developed for a stream impaired by highway construction related activities and will be used in the future as guidelines for any other similar impairment in Permanent mitigation measures may involve sealing the pyritic fill material in the road embankments from surface water infiltration with lime and topsoil.
+For the UT of Rolling Fork, remediation needs to be done on the embankment and possibly the exposed road cuts on either side of the embankment.
+Before the permanent mitigation is implemented, the stream can be treated with limestone to bring the stream to acceptable limits of pH (6.0 - 9.0).